 Domestic violence is a serious issue across the country.
 In San Diego, there were 13 domestic violence deaths in 2016.
 Many of those deaths may have been prevented with domestic violence restraining orders.
 In California, the laws allow an individual to get an order against their attacker.
+You can take the help of a restraining order attorney San Diego today.

 What are Domestic Violence Restraining Orders?